-5.1 Improvement of the Method
+5.3 Improvement of the Method

-As described in Section 3, our previous method (Wu et al., 2015) omits the cases if the files are renamed during the process of copy-and-paste reuse to achieve higher performance.
+As described in Section 3, our previous method [25] omits the cases if the files are renamed during the process of copy-and-paste reuse to achieve higher performance.

-In the previous method, we assume that many copy-and-paste reuse are conducted without renaming the source files.
-Thus we first create file sets where each set contains source files with the same file name.
+In the old method, we assume that many copy-and-paste reuse are conducted without renaming the source files.
+Thus we first create file sets where each set contains source files with the same base name.
 And then, under each file set, we then group the files by their normalized token sequences.
-Finally, we identify the licenses for each file in every file group and calculate the license inconsistency metrics.
+Finally, we detect the licenses for each file in every file clone group and calculate the license inconsistency metrics.